 Helping Maine thrive with community giving

 Health starts in our communities.
-That’s why our Wellness Grants support nonprofit organizations working to prevent diabetes and its complications.
-If your initiative promotes healthy lifestyles and better health outcomes, we want to help you make a difference.
+That’s why our Wellness Grants support Maine-based nonprofit organizations working to prevent diabetes and its complications.
+Our grants have supported initiatives that promote healthy lifestyles and better health outcomes, including community gardens or programs supporting exercise, ensuring people have access to the medication they need, or work helping people eat nutritious food.

 Kids walking in the woods Kids walking in the woods

-We awarded five $10,000 grants to organizations focused on fostering good nutrition, physical activity and healthy habits that reduce the risk of developing Type 2 diabetes.
+We began awarding grants in 2020 through our Community Benefit Expenditure program with a focus on overall wellness.
+The program now emphasizes fostering good nutrition, physical activity and healthy habits that reduce the risk of developing Type 2 diabetes.

 Funding awarded

-Learn about this year's winners in our Press Release
+Learn about 2025's winners in our Press Release

 Maine Access Immigrant Network